David B. Goldstein Chair

-Charlotte Matthews in the Vice President of Sustainability for Related Companies, directing corporate sustainability strategy and overseeing green development activites.
+Charlotte Matthews is the Vice President of Sustainability for Related Companies, directing corporate sustainability strategy and overseeing green development activities.
 Related is a real estate developer/owner/manager with a portfolio valued at $12 billion.

 Matthews is a member of New York City's Green Codes Industry Advisory Committee, which reviews and advises on department rules, legislation, research, and financing strategies concerning existing building retrofits and new construction.
 She is a special advisor to Columbia University's Masters in Real Estate Development program.